ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 build();
 Construct ManagedDevice
 -------------------------------------------------------------------------------
-ManagedDevice - A device class that connects the device as managed device to Internet of Things Foundation server and enables the device to perform one or more Device Management operations.
+ManagedDevice - A device class that connects the device as managed device to Internet of Things Foundation Connect server and enables the device to perform one or more Device Management operations.
 Also the ManagedDevice instance can be used to do normal device operations like publishing device events and listening for commands from application.

 ManagedDevice exposes 2 different constructors to support different user patterns,